u3a-siteworks-development/u3a-importexport/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.6.3 =
+* Bug 1104 Fix fatal error if plugin.php is not loaded when plugin initialises.
+* Tested up to WordPress 6.7
-= 1.6.2 =
+* Add "Requires Plugins" header field to specify dependency on SiteWorks core plugin = 1.6.2 =
 * Import and export now handle core v1.1.0 metadata fields and multiple group categories
 * Feature 1032 - Alter group status short term from "Suspended" to "Dormant"